shaowen310/hate-speech-detection/README.md

-# Prompting for Hate Speech Detection
+# Hate Speech Detection

+Twitter hate speech detection.

+I build data process utilities and use PyTorch Lightning for supervised training.
+I aim for the codes to be easily transferable to other projects.

 ## Dependency